Improved simulation of quantum circuits dominated by free fermionic operations: Acknowledgements

 \section{Acknowledgements}

-The authors acknowledge financial support by the Foundation for Polish Science through TEAM-NET project (contract no. POIR.04.04.00-00-17C1/18-00).
-O. R.-S. acknowledges funding from National Science Centre, Poland under the grant OPUS: UMO2020/37/B/ST2/02478.
+The KK and OR-S acknowledge financial support by the Foundation for Polish Science through TEAM-NET project (contract no. POIR.04.04.00-00-17C1/18-00).
+O. R.-S. acknowledges funding from National Science Centre, Poland under the grant OPUS: UMO2020\\/37/B/ST2/02478.
+MO acknowledges support from National Science Center, Poland within the QuantERA III Programme (No 2023/05/Y/ST2/00140 acronym Tuquan) that has received funding from the European Union’s Horizon 2020 program.